Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 gcloud config list project

-• If your project is not set, use the following command to set it
+• Copy the project ID and use the following command to set it

 gcloud config set project <YOUR_PROJECT_ID>